 Product Liability Insurance

 As a seller of products, it is important to protect yourself from liability related to those products.
-Product liability insurance will provide that protection.
+Product liability insurance will provide protection.
 Should a customer try to hold you responsible for damage or injury caused by a product you sold, your insurance will pay for your legal fees and any settlements if they are required.

 Commercial Property Insurance